 Crane City Music proudly promotes the distinctive hip-hop culture of the Pacific Northwest.
 We focus on capturing and preserving the vibrant and exciting present of Seattle music through writing, photos, movies, record reviews, ‘zines, playlists, events, laser dome award shows, promotions, and more.
-Our focus is on voices underrepresented in mainstream hip-hop: underground musicians, women, and queer artists of color who are pushing at the boundaries of the genre.
+Our focus is on voices underrepresented in mainstream hip-hop: underground musicians, women, and queer artists who are pushing at the boundaries of the genre.

 Yeah, we also sometimes put out cool vinyl records, too.
 The Crane City Music collection is an essential listening library of the finest recent hip-hop albums from the PNW on wax.
 (You can see the whole collection here.)

-Is Crane City Music a record label?
+So is Crane City Music a record label?

 We often take a “wait and see” approach, evaluating a project for as long as six months after it is digitally released on SoundCloud, Spotify, or Bandcamp, to see what sort of reception it is receiving from the likes of KEXP, The Stranger, The Seattle Times, blogs, podcasts, and–most importantly–from fans.
 Is this record generating huge buzz online?
 Typically, the records we choose to release are some of the most critically-acclaimed Pacific Northwest hip-hop records from the past twelve months.
 It’s not uncommon for us to put out the vinyl edition of a project as much as 9-12 months after the digital and streaming release.
-We also have a small board made up of strongly-opinionated members of the hip-hop community who help us decide which 3 or 4 records we should pursue and release.
+We also have a small board made up of strongly-opinionated members of the hip-hop community who help us decide which 2 or 3 records we should pursue and release.

 We do not consider nor accept unsolicited demos.

 Can I submit my album for inclusion in the Crane City Music collection?